furudev/hato.ninja/README.md

 2. Go to `/docker`.
 Run `docker compose up -d` to create docker development container.
 3. Go to `/app`.
 Run `composer install` to install all composer dependencies, after that just access your `localhost` as usually.
 4. **Optional:** If you want to use local SSL proxy:
 - Go to `/certs`.
-Run `mkcert -install` to install local certificates.
+Run `mkcert hato.ninja` to generate and install local certificates.
 - Run `sudo vi /etc/hosts` and add this line at the end of the file:
 ```
 127.0.0.1 hato.ninja